-Any virtual token offeror who contravenes or fails to comply with Section 13 and Section 15 shall be liable to a fine not exceeding three hundred thousand pesos (PhP 300,000.00) and a further daily fine not exceeding ten thousand pesos (PhP 10,000.00) for every day during which the contravention continues.
+Any virtual token offeror who contravenes or falls to comply with Section 13 and Section 15 shall be liable to a fine not exceeding three hundred thousand pesos (PhP 300,000.00) and a further daily fine not exceeding ten thousand pesos (PhP 10,000,00) for every day during which the contravention continues.

-Sec.
+SEC.
 19. Implementing Rules and Regulations. - Within sixty (60) days from the effectivity of this Act, the SEC and the BSP shall promulgate the necessary rules and regulations to effectively implement the provisions of this Act.

-Section 20.
-Repealing Clause. - All laws or parts thereof, decrees, orders, rules and regulations inconsistent with the provisions of this Act are hereby repealed or modified accordingly.
+SEC.
+20. Repealing Clause. - All provisions of existing laws, orders and regulations contrary to or inconsistent with this Act are hereby repealed or modified accordingly.

-9 Section 21.
-Separability Clause. - If any of the provisions of this Act is declared invalid, its publication in a newspaper of general circulation or in the Official Gazette,whichever comes first.

-10 the other provisions not affected thereby shall remain in full force and effect.
+SEC.
+21. Separability Clause. - If for any reason any part or provision of this Act shall be deemed unconstitutional or invalid, the other sections or provisions hereof shall not be affected and shall remain in force and effect.

-12 Section 22.
-Effectivity Clause. - This Act shall take effect fifteen (15) days following
+5 Sec.
+22. Effectivity. - This Act shall take effect fifteen (15) days after its 6 publication in the Official Gazette or in a newspaper of general circulation.